CTCycle/XREPORT-radiological-reports-generator/assets/docs/ui/experience.md

   - terminal success, error, or cancel feedback
 - Keep the inference research-use warning visible above the drafting workspace.
 Model status and capabilities must be clear before image upload or generation.
 - Generated report text remains an editable draft using the output sections declared by the selected model.
 Models may expose Findings, Impression, both sections, or a raw report; it is never presented as a clinically approved result.

+## Application startup

+- The browser interface opens as soon as the frontend preview is reachable;
+  backend initialization continues behind the shell-level startup surface.
+- The startup surface uses four states: `starting`, `slow`, `unavailable`, and `ready`.
+It does not claim that a backend has crashed when the browser can only observe that readiness has not arrived.
+- `slow` appears after approximately 15 seconds. `unavailable` appears after 60 seconds, keeps automatic low-frequency polling active, and exposes **Retry connection**.
+A later successful `/api/health` response recovers without a browser refresh.
+- Only a health response with `status: "ok"` unlocks routing.
+The startup gate is terminal for that application instance and never returns for ordinary feature-level API errors after the workspace is visible.
+- The radiograph illustration and report bars are decorative.
+The live status text is exposed through an accessible status region, and reduced-motion users receive a static composition with only the short ready transition.

 ## Interaction Consistency